Anxiety Disorders Treatment Q&A

 • Chronic pain or irritable bowel syndrome

-Sometimes anxiety can be a side effect of certain medications, but there are other risk factors that can increase the chance of developing anxiety disorder.
+Sometimes anxiety can be a side effect of certain medications, but other risk factors can increase the chance of developing anxiety disorder.
 These include:

 • Trauma, both during childhood and adulthood